 Day 1: Arrival in La Paz, Bolivia – City Tour

 Arrive in La Paz early in the AM.
-The altitude at El Alto International Airport is 13,200 ft and is on the Altiplano, so it’s common to feel symptoms of light-headedness, shortness of breath and slight nausea upon arrival.
-After doing immigration and customs you’ll be met by us at the general passenger meeting point where you will board our private vehicle and head down into La Paz, loosing altitude quickly, and likely feeling much better.
+The altitude at El Alto International Airport is 13,200 ft and is on the Altiplano, so it’s common to feel symptoms of light-headedness and possibly shortness of breath upon arrival.
+After doing immigration and then customs you’ll be met by us at the general passenger meeting point where you will board our private vehicle and head down into La Paz.
+We will loose altitude quickly, and you’ll likely feel much better.
 We suggest you have a basic photo kit easily accessible so you can take photos along the way.
 The hotel is located in the Valley of the Moon sector at the lowest level of La Paz (approximately around 10,200’) where you will check in and rest, relax or sleep for the rest of the morning.
 Lunch at the hotel.
-At 2 PM we begin a 3-hour city tour of this fascinating city deep in the heart of the Andes; visiting the busy downtown, the open air markets, and the colonial neighborhoods with great views of the city.
+At 2 PM we begin a 4-hour city tour of this fascinating city deep in the heart of the Andes; visiting the busy downtown, the open air markets, and the colonial neighborhoods with great views of the city.
 Dinner together to talk about the upcoming days.
-We recommend a light dinner, avoid alcohol and caffeine tonight and drink plenty of water and mate de coca during the day.
+We recommend a light dinner (avoid alcohol and caffeine at night) and drink plenty of water and mate de coca (coca tea) during the day.
 Overnight at Hotel Oberland (3*).
 (L, D)

-Day 2: La Paz – Tiwanaku & Lake Titicaca – La Paz
+Day 2: La Paz – Lake Titicaca – La Paz

-To continue the acclimatization process and still see amazing things we head to Tiwanaku and Lake Titicaca on a day trip today.
-We depart to Tiwanaku after breakfast for an in-depth tour of this pre-Inca port city with a professional bi-lingual guide who will explain the history of Tiwanaku, the Incas and the ties with modern Bolivian society.
-Lunch in Tiwanaku.
-A short drive puts us on the shores of Lake Titicaca to see it’s beautiful blue waters, the highest navigable lake in the world at 12,500 ft asl.
+To continue the acclimatization process and still see amazing things we head to Lake Titicaca on a day trip.
+After rising out of the canyon and crossing the mega-city of El Alto, we head west to the shores of Lake Titicaca to see it’s beautiful blue waters – the highest navigable lake in the world at 12,500 ft., and the birthplace of the Incas.
 We begin our journey back to La Paz in the afternoon crossing the Andes once again and be back at the hotel in the late afternoon.
 Dinner on your own tonight.
 Overnight at Hotel Oberland (3*).
 (B,L)

-Day 3: La Paz – Salinas de Garci Mendoza – Jirira
+Day 4: Sajama National Park – Oruro – Salinas de Garci Mendoza – Jirira

-Day 7: Cayara – Oruro – La Paz
+Day 7: Jirira – Oruro – La Paz

 The drive to La Paz will take a good part of the day but is pretty spectacular because it stays high in the mountains for the first half of the trip and it’s on a paved road all the way to La Paz so, it’s fast and comfortable.
 Along the way you will see multi-colored valleys, high peaks, green puna with llamas and alpacas grazing.
 The closer we get to La Paz you will see the glacier-covered peaks of the Cordillera Real rising above the Altiplano.
 The scenery is truly amazing and should provide plenty of visual appeal along the entire route.
 We should arrive in La Paz in the early evening.
 Group dinner at a local restaurant to celebrate a wonderful and adventurous journey of the Bolivian highland region.
 Overnight at Hotel Oberland (3*).
 (B,L,D)